kythe/kythe/kythe/web/site/getting-started-macos.md

    brew install $pkg
 done

-# For Bazel, we recommend using Bazelisk, a wrapper tool that uses
-# version settings in the repository to install and locate Bazel.
-#
-# To install it, you need to have Go already installed.
-# Run:
-go get github.com/bazelbuild/bazelisk

-# Now you may either replace "bazel" with "bazelisk" on the command line,
-# e.g., "bazelisk build kythe/go/..."
-# or you may symlink bazel to bazelisk in your PATH.
-#
-# Bazelisk will download and install based on the .bazelversion file.

 # Bison and Flex.
 The stock versions are too old, but these tools are keg-only
 # and Bazel uses a restricted PATH, so we need to tell Bazel where to find
 # them (see #3514, #4455).